sk31337/open-component-model/README.md

 ## OCM Library

+> **WIP**: This OCM Library is a completely new take on interacting and working with OCM.
+As such, expect heavy changes, especially in the Library API.
+We are working on a stable API and will release it as soon as possible.
+Until then, please use the library at your own risk and reference the previous implementation [here](https://github.com/open-component-model/ocm)

 This project provides a Go library containing an API for interacting with the [Open Component Model (OCM)](https://github.com/open-component-model/ocm-spec) elements and mechanisms.